mars-project/mars/docs/source/execution.rst

    >>> f.fetch()
    11

 However, there are exceptions that some functions will trigger execution intermediately.

-- Iterating on DataFrame, including :meth:`mars.dataframe.DataFrame.iterrows` and :meth:`mars.dataframe.DataFrame.itertuples`.
+- Iterating over DataFrame, including :meth:`mars.dataframe.DataFrame.iterrows` and :meth:`mars.dataframe.DataFrame.itertuples`.
 - All plot functions for DataFrame and Series, including :meth:`mars.dataframe.DataFrame.plot`, :meth:`mars.dataframe.DataFrame.plot.bar` and so forth.